 Q3: What are the disadvantages of lost foam casting?

-Disadvantages include high pattern costs for low-volume production and potential defects like porosity if the process isn’t tightly controlled.
+Disadvantages include high pattern costs for low-volume production and potential defects like porosity if the lost foam casting process isn’t tightly controlled.

 Q4: What materials can be used in lost foam casting?